TranVuHung99/draw_canvas/PRD.md

 #### 3.1.1.
 Testing

 *   **Manual Testing:**
-    - [ ] Verify that free-hand drawing works smoothly and accurately.
+    - [x] Verify that free-hand drawing works smoothly and accurately.
+    - [ ] Verify that erase mode works correctly with different stroke widths.
     - [ ] Verify that stickers can be dragged from the palette and dropped onto the canvas at the correct position.
     - [ ] Verify that the "Clear" button instantly removes all content from the canvas.
     - [ ] Verify that the "Save" button saves the current canvas content to the device's gallery and that the image is not corrupted or blank.
 *   **Automated Testing:**
-    - [ ] Write a widget test to verify that the canvas is rendered correctly.
+    - [x] Write a widget test to verify that the canvas is rendered correctly.
+    - [ ] Write a widget test to verify that tapping the erase button toggles the erase mode.
     - [ ] Write a widget test to simulate a drag-and-drop operation and verify that the sticker is added to the canvas state.
     - [ ] Write a unit test for the "Clear" functionality to ensure the canvas state is properly cleared.